MicrosoftDocs/azure-docs/articles/app-service/configure-common.md

 * Redis Cache: `REDISCACHECONNSTR_`

 >[!Note]
-> .NET apps targeting PostgreSQL, Notification Hub, Service Bus, Event Hub, Document Db and Redis Cache should set the connection string to **Custom** as workaround for a [knows issue in .NET EnvironmentVariablesConfigurationProvider](https://github.com/dotnet/runtime/issues/36123)
+> .NET apps targeting PostgreSQL, Notification Hub, Service Bus, Event Hub, Document Db and Redis Cache should set the connection string to **Custom** as workaround for a [known issue in .NET EnvironmentVariablesConfigurationProvider](https://github.com/dotnet/runtime/issues/36123)
 >

 For example, a MySQL connection string named *connectionstring1* can be accessed as the environment variable `MYSQLCONNSTR_connectionString1`.
 For language-stack specific steps, see: